-Section 2 Central City Public Schools Behavior Management Plan

-The Faculty and Administration have incorporated a district-wide behavior plan for all students at Central City Public Schools in an effort to "educate, challenge and prepare students with lifelong skills for the world around them".
+Section 2 Central City Public Schools Behavior Management Plan at Central City Public Schools in an effort to "educate, challenge and prepare students with lifelong skills for the world around them".
 The purpose of the plan is to lower the level of tolerance for unacceptable behavior at the school in order to provide a positive and safe learning climate for all students and staff.